Honey, Herbs, and Natural Ways Skin Allergies in Dogs Can Be Treated

 - Rinse your dog in apple cider vinegar to provide some relief against itching.
 As explained in the other article, this needs to be an organic apple cider vinegar.

 - Provide a herbal remedy.
-These are a few that might work but there are others.
+These are a few that might work but there are others as well.

 - Nettle: This herb may act as an antibiotic.